How to Make WWWow with

 Magento is a community-based platform, so it offers great guides that are full of information from Magento developers.
 But still – you may need help from a professional developer that you’ll have to hire on your own.

-Conclusion: Shopify offers more options for live customer support, so it’s better for the shops that don’t have their own development teams.
+Conclusion: Shopify offers more options for live customer support, so it’s better for the shops that don’t have their development teams.

 Let’s first recall the fact that Shopify is a hosted platform, while you need an external provider when using Magento, which means extra price.
 For example, at SiteGround, which supports Magento, it may cost between 10 and 30 dollars per month.